 Swift’s windjammer cruises continued throughout the summer of 1943.
 World War II was on so in addition to passengers, the ships picked up pulpwood at various ports and delivered it to paper mills.
 That year became his best one in the eight years of operation.
 There were three schooners scheduled through September 15, and the Mattie was booked into October.

-Captain Frank Swift and his last wife lived in the Hunt-Locke house on 72 Elm Street in Camden They owned it for 20 years and kept it very much the way it had been, when the house was built in 1810.
+Captain Frank Swift and wife Mary lived in the Hunt-Locke house on 72 Elm Street in Camden.
+They owned it for 20 years and kept it very much the way it had been when the house was built in 1810.

 The article, reprinted in part, written by Barbara F. Dyer.

 Pay less by booking directly with us through our Book Direct Special.